Call/WhatsAppText +1 (302) 613-4617

 Collaborative Filmmaking — Production Pipeline

-AM6 places students in collaborative teams producing a short animated film from concept through final render.
-Written deliverables include collaborative production briefs, individual contribution statements, team communication documentation, and the graduate portfolio artist statement.
-AM6 graduates also typically apply to studios during or immediately after this workshop, making professional written materials—cover letters, application essays, and studio-specific written samples—a critical parallel deliverable alongside the animation work.
+Students in collaborative teams produce a short animated film.
+Written deliverables include production briefs, contribution statements, and the graduate portfolio artist statement.
+AM6 graduates also typically apply to studios during this workshop, making professional cover letters and application essays a critical parallel deliverable.

 Advanced Electives & Specialisations